 These Chocolate-covered Cheesecake Bites combine chocolate, cheesecake and raspberries into a mouthwatering bite-size treat.
 They’re easy to make-ahead with only 15 minutes of prep using an ice cube tray.
-Put them out for your next party and watch them be the first to go!
+Put them out for a party and watch them be the first to go!
 Plus video tutorial!

 We get compliments every time we make them!
 Everyone loves the creaminess of the cheesecake, velvetiness of the chocolate and the fruitiness of the raspberries.
 This.Is.Amazing!